readthedocs/blog/moss-final-report.rst

 Add ability to build docs from a tarball
 ----------------------------------------

-This was focused on adding the ability to work with Tarballs instead of Version Control systems to Read the Docs.
+This was focused on adding the ability to work with tarballs (zip files) instead of Version Control systems to Read the Docs.
 As we got further into the development, we `realized <https://github.com/rtfd/readthedocs.org/issues/1957>`_ it would be simpler to just create a new code project, instead of trying to adapt Read the Docs for this purpose.

-We ended up creating the `pydoc.io <https://github.com/rtfd/pydoc.io>`_ project as the home for this to live.
+We ended up creating the `pydoc.io <https://github.com/rtfd/pydoc.io>`_ project as a new Django application.
 It explicitly works with PyPI to download packages, and doesn't know anything about Version Control.